 The beauty of running a successful affiliate marketing business is that you can reach customers all over the world, so long as the partners you’re working with distribute inventory there.
 The chances of this are high, especially if you’re partnering with Shopify stores.
 More than one-third of all Shopify traffic comes from international visitors.

 Global shoppers have different requirements that need to be met throughout the purchasing process.
 The most important?
 Prices in their local currency—something the vast majority (92%) of international shoppers need to see before buying through a multinational online store.

 Work around that by linking to localized landing pages.
 Many affiliate networks will create them for you within the dashboard.

 While your affiliate marketing business doesn’t work by selling your own products directly to the consumer, you’re still an online business.
 You make commission on another retailer’s products and the end goal is the same: generate revenue.

 Draw inspiration from successful ecommerce marketing strategies and tie in your affiliate promotions with peak shopping seasons such as:

 - Mother’s and Father’s Day

 - Black Friday and Cyber Monday

 - Christmas and New Year’s

-If you have the cash to spare, put some money behind social media advertising, pay-per-click (PPC), or A/B testing throughout this time.
+If you have the cash to spare, put some money behind social media and pay-per-click (PPC) advertising.